glarence/itp341-android/A8/README.md

 * Notes stored in singleton (via custom class) - 15 points
 * NoteViewActivity - 5 points
 * Intent passing and activity interactions - 10 points

+### Extra Credit

+* Long-press on a note will bring up a context-menu with a delete icon
+* Pressing the delete icon will remove the note from the program